-Back in the 1990s, when Czechoslovakia was going through its “Velvet Revolution,” a non-violent split between the Czechs and Slovaks, I happened to be working in Bratislava.
+Back in the 1990s, I happened to be working in Bratislava.
 For some insane reason, a couple of friends and I decided we wanted to learn how to skydive.
 After doing our initial training and some static line jumps in Prievidza, it was off to Kunovice near Zlin in the Czech Republic for the freefall jumps from 4,000 meters, which is around 13,000 feet.

 The LET-410 is a Czech-built turboprop